Toronto ravine system: Locations

 Approximately 60 per cent of the protected land is publicly owned, whereas the remaining 40 per cent is held privately.
-Within this area there are 86 municipally-recognized "Environmentally Significant Areas" and 1,500 urban parks.
+Within this area there are 86 municipally recognized "Environmentally Significant Areas" and 1,500 urban parks.
 Most of the ravine system remains in a naturalized state for flood control purposes, given the high variability in the water levels of the rivers and streams.
-During the late summer, many of the smaller streams will slow to a trickle or even disappear completely.
-During the spring and after major storms, creeks in the ravine will often overflow their banks.
-More than two-thirds of the publicly-owned portions of the ravine system are forests, with its remaining portions being beaches, meadows, open water, successional lands, and wetlands.
+More than two-thirds of the publicly owned portions of the ravine system are forests, with its remaining portions being beaches, meadows, open water, successional lands, and wetlands.
 The ravine system accounts for approximately 36 per cent of the city's total tree cover.

 Nearly the entire ravine system forms a part of the city's green space and natural heritage system, with municipal bylaws for those areas largely restricting human developments, with exceptions for compatible recreational and cultural facilities and essential public works.
-Legal ordinances that restrict developments within the ravine system include the Ravine and Natural Feature Protection Bylaw, which restricts the destruction of any tree in the system without a permit from the city; and TRCA Regulation 166/06, which prohibits any man-made alterations or filling of the ravine system's waterways or wetlands without a permit from the Toronto and Region Conservation Authority (TRCA).
+Legal ordinances that restrict developments within the ravine system include the Ravine and Natural Feature Protection Bylaw, which restricts the destruction of any tree in the system without a permit from the city, and TRCA Regulation 166/06, which prohibits any man-made alterations or filling of the ravine system's waterways or wetlands without a permit from the Toronto and Region Conservation Authority (TRCA).